 The MVP of this project, on the other hand, will look somewhat like this

-Once the POC validates the concept of your project, the actual role of a MVP begins.
+Once the POC validates the concept of your project, the actual role of an MVP begins.
 Here, your team would not just look at the basic validation.
 It would rather build a product which has the basic minimum features ready for use by a select group of customers.
 To be more precise here, you would now look at a login/sign up option, payment option as well as login history on the mobile device.
-All of this should lead to opening of the barrier upon clicking the button.
+All of this should lead to the opening of the barrier upon clicking the button.
 You would have to then allow users to try it and share their feedback.

 Why Does Differentiating POC and MVP Matters